as-pect/as-pect/readme.md

 ./node_modules/as-pect/assembly/index.ts
 ```

+By default, `as-pect` always shows the generated compiler flags.

 ## Types And Tooling

 The `as-pect` cli comes with a way to generate the types for all the globals
 used by the framework.
 Simply use the `--init` or `--types` flag.
 When a new
-version of `as-pect` is released, simply run the `npx asp --types` flag to get
+version of `as-pect` is released, simply run the `npx asp --types` command to
-the latest version of these function definitions.
-This will greatly increase
+get the latest version of these function definitions.
+This will greatly
-your productivity because it comes with lots of documentation, and adds a lot
+increase your productivity because it comes with lots of documentation, and
-of intellisense to your development experience.
+adds a lot of intellisense to your development experience.

 It is also possible to reference the types manually.
 Use the following
 reference at the top of your `assembly/index.ts` file to include these types